Insights

 With a new city dock, greenway trails that connect to the city’s existing network, and open green space, the East Bank plan will offer Nashville’s residents and visitors access to the Cumberland River that never previously existed.

-The public realm surrounding the new Nissan Stadium is also designed to reduce car dependence.
-Rather than swaths of asphalt parking lots, the new, mixed-use stadium will anchor a “stadium village” of residential, hotel, office, and retail that will frame public plazas and parks that are linked by the area’s multi-modal network.
+The public realm surrounding the new football stadium is also designed to reduce car dependence.
+Rather than swaths of asphalt parking lots, the new, mixed-use stadium will anchor a “stadium village” of residential, hotel, office, and retail that will frame public plazas and parks that are linked by the area’s multimodal network.

 A rendering of Nashville East Bank shows development surrounding the new Tennessee Titans stadium includes residential buildings where at least 45 percent of the new units are slated to be affordable.

-The development surrounding the new stadium includes residential buildings where at least 45 percent of the new units are slated to be affordable.
+The development surrounding the new stadium includes residential buildings where around 45 percent of the new units are slated to be affordable.

 Economic accessibility is just as important as physical access, as contemplated in the Imagine East Bank plan.
-The Boston-based Fallon Company will be developing the first 30 acres on parcels surrounding the new stadium under the agreement the city council approved last month.
-The company is required to provide 1,550 housing units over the next decade—and nearly 45 percent of them must be affordable.
-The first 300 units, to be built within two years, must all be affordable, based on the area’s median income, and will include a childcare center.
+The Boston-based Fallon Company is developing the first 30 acres on parcels surrounding the new stadium.
+The developer is required to provide 1,550 housing units over the next decade—and nearly 45 percent of them must be affordable.
+The first 300 units must all be affordable, based on the area’s median income, and include a childcare center.

-Click here to follow the city’s progress as the East Bank takes shape, and here to read about the full scope of the Perkins Eastman plan.
+Follow the city’s progress as the East Bank takes shape here, and learn more about the full scope of Perkins Eeastman’s plan here.